Lương Chí Dũng

-Lương Chí Dũng (D without Đ is pronounced "Zung", born 21 January 1985) is a Vietnamese professional pool player.
-He reached the quarter-finals in the 2006 Men's World Nine-ball Championship before losing to Li He-wen.
+Lương Chí Dũng (born 21 January 1985) is a Vietnamese professional pool player.
+He reached the quarter-finals in the 2006 Men's World Nine-ball Championship before losing to Li Hewen.
 In 2007 he reached the round of 32, before losing to Satoshi Kawabata from Japan.

 He has won two silver medals at South East Asian Games, and made the semi-finals of the 2006 World Cup of Pool.